-Canon RF 100mm specs And Best Features
+Canon RF 100mm specs And Features That Matter

 Let's face it, the Canon RF 100mm specs are something to look at, but it's really just a few of the features of this remarkable lens that should matter to you.
 At first glance, that statement may seem confusing, but let me explain.